 When one or more teeth have been lost, it can lead to devastating consequences for the patient’s oral function, overall health, and quality of life.
 Thankfully, dental implants are available as the ideal reconstructive solution, recreating dental structure that looks and feels virtually indistinguishable from the genuine article.
-At Lake Oconee Dentistry, Dr. Patti Bradley, Dr. David Bradley, and Dr. Shelly Pound can take you through every phase of the dental implant process right here in our Greensboro, GA office, ensuring a smooth and successful process with a team you already know and trust – no outside specialists required.
-We encourage patients from Buckhead, GA and surrounding areas to contact us today and schedule their first consultation.
-You don’t have to settle for an incomplete smile!
+At Lake Oconee Dentistry, Dr. Patti Bradley, Dr. David Bradley, Dr. Andrea Feldman, and Dr. Shelly Pound can take you through every phase of the process for tooth replacement, using dental implants in Greensboro, GA.
+We can ensure a smooth and successful process with a team you already know and trust – no outside specialists required.
+Contact our office today to get started!

 Dental implants are highly successful because they’re the only treatment option that fully replicates the entire structure of a natural tooth – root and all!
 Because of this, patients can enjoy the valuable health benefits, stunning aesthetic improvements, solid oral function, and long-lasting durability they deserve.

-Before any treatment can begin, our doctors will invite you in for an implant consultation that reviews your oral health history and allows us to determine the best course of action for your unique smile.
+Before any treatment can begin, our doctors will invite you in for a dental implant consultation that reviews your oral health history and allows us to determine the best course of action for your unique smile.
 Then, the first step of the procedure is the surgical placement of one or more implants into the jawbone; this will be accomplished with our 3D cone beam scanner, which helps reveal the ideal location for your new implant(s) and ensures an exceptional level of accuracy during the procedure.
-Dr. Patti Bradley is highly skilled in the placement of dental implants – in fact, she currently holds Mastership status with the International Dental Implant Association!
+Dr. Patti Bradley and Dr. Shelly Pound are highly skilled in the placement of dental implants.
+In fact, Dr. Patti Bradley currently holds Mastership status with the International Dental Implant Association!